Markus Karlsbakk: Aalesund

+Karlsbakk started his career at Aksla, before moving to Aalesund in 2014.
 He made his debut for Aalesunds on 8 July 2017 in a 3-0 loss against local rival Molde.
 On 23 November 2018 he signed his first professional contract with Aalesunds.
+On 14 March 2023 he signed an extension to his current contract which will keep him at Aalesunds until 2025.